 If this is the very first hot spot your pet has ever had, you also might want to touch base with your vet.
 Your pet might have risk factors that predispose him to getting hot spots, and your vet will be able to walk you through prevention options.

 Conversely, if your pet regularly gets hot spots and you’re just not sure why, reach out to a veterinarian!
 It could be that your pet has some kind of allergy to food or something in the environment.
 He might have scabies, dry skin, or even mites.
+Fleas are a common cause of hot spots in pets.
 It’s possible he’s licking the same spot raw due to pain, or even that he’s dealing with some anxiety.
 Your vet will know what to do next.